vechain/veworld-mock/packages/veworld-mock-playwright/README.md

 ## Playwright E2E

-Playwright runs as a node process, whereas the VeWorld mock run inside the browser Two operations are needed: `load`, which loads the VeWorld mock js file into the browser, and `installMock` which sets up the mock functions on the window object.
+Playwright runs as a node process, whereas the VeWorld mock run inside the browser, so two operations are needed: `load`, which loads the VeWorld mock js file into the browser, and `installMock` which sets up the mock functions on the window object.

 This will need to be done before each test with a beforeEach block: